-had a passion for teaching and taught law for almost two decades at the Lahore University of Management Sciences (LUMS), Punjab Law College and Pakistan College of Law, Lahore.
-He was also part of the steering committee that established the law school at LUMS, now called Syed Ahmed Hassan School of Law & Policy (SAHSOL).
+issues and sustainable development.
+He had a passion for teaching and taught law for almost two decades at various institutions including; Lahore University of Management Sciences (LUMS), Punjab Law College, Pakistan College of Law, Lahore and at the Civil Services Academy, Lahore.
+He was also part of the steering committee that established the law school at LUMS, now called Shaikh Ahmad Hassan School of Law & Policy (SAHSOL).

-His areas of interest are the constitutional law, human rights, administrative law, taxation, climate and water justice, environmental sustainability, disability rights, digital surveillance, privacy and proportionality.
-He is a keen proponent of sustainable development.
-He has a heart for judicial reforms and as the Chief Justice of the Lahore High Court he spearheaded the formation of Alternate Dispute Resolution Centers (ADRC) in every district of the Province providing an alternative to litigation and to reduce the staggering pendency of cases.
-He established Criminal and Civil Model Courts to create working coordination between stakeholders in order to speed up dispensation of justice, introduced Case Management and Court Automation Systems in Punjab both at the Lahore High Court and the District Courts, installed first ever Enterprise IT System with the help of Punjab Information Technology Board to sustain the IT vision of the court for the next decade and make the judicial system in Punjab, open, transparent, smart and fully connected at all levels.
+His areas of special interest are the constitutional law, human rights, climate and water justice, environmental sustainability, disability rights, criminology, digital surveillance, privacy and proportionality.
+He believes in continuous judicial reforms; as the Chief Justice of the Lahore High Court, he spearheaded the formation of Alternate Dispute Resolution Centers (ADRC) in Punjab.
+This was to provide an alternative to litigation in order to reduce the chronic backlog and staggering pendency of cases.
+He also set up the first ever Gender Based Violence Court (GBV) and a Child Court at Lahore besides Criminal and Civil Model Courts to create working coordination between stakeholders in order to speed up dispensation of justice.
+He introduced Case Management and Court Automation Systems in Punjab both at the Lahore High Court and the District Courts, installed the Enterprise IT System with the help of Punjab Information Technology Board (PITB) to sustain the IT vision of the court for the next decade and to make the judicial system open, transparent, smart and fully connected at all levels.
 To provide access to justice to an ordinary litigant and the lawyers, online Call Centre, Judicial Mobile App and online Sahulat (care) Center were established.

 He helped restructure the curriculum at the Punjab Judicial Academy and brought it in line with the global best practices building a sustainable platform for judicial capacity building of the members of the District judiciary and the ministerial court staff.
 He laid special emphasis on research and played a foundational role in setting up the Lahore High Court Research Centre (LHCRC).

 Justice Shah is an accredited mediator from CEDR, London; an Honorary Bencher of Lincoln’s Inn, UK; a judicial member of the Global Judicial Institute on Environment (GJIE) (Brazil); a member of the Global Constitutionalism (Yale University, 2020- ) and a Member of the Rhodes Scholarship Committee for Pakistan (2019- ).
-He is an avid golfer, loves sports and enjoys reading and music.
+He is an avid golfer, loves sports and enjoys cycling, reading, travelling and music.

 All the three partners were successively elevated to the Bench and the law firm was dissolved.